Virginia Tech® home

 • Failure to fulfill the proposed deliverables within the project performance period may result in co-PIs being temporarily excluded from applying for funding in the next two funding cycles.

-• Researchers interested in collaborating in this program are encouraged to submit a collaborator profile and reach out to potential collaborators (log in with your VT Google credential is required), or reach out to program co-directors ceska@vt.edu, ylchen@vt.edu
+• Researchers interested in collaborating in this program are encouraged to submit a collaborator profile and reach out to potential collaborators or reach out to program co-directors ceska@vt.eduylchen@vt.edu

-• Dec 20, 2024 or May 1, 2025: End of project, funding must be fully spent.
-Deadline to submit the spending report, presentation video, and associated slides
+May 9, 2026: End of project, funding must be fully spent.
+Deadline to submit the spending report, presentation video, and associated slides.

 • Title Page (1 page): Title of project, names, and affiliations of co-PIs as well as all other participants.